Use of the Internet computers is your agreement with the terms and conditions of this policy.

 Patrons can update their information by clicking on the 'My Account/Renew ' button on our web site (www.rodmanlibrary.com ).
 By placing your name and barcode number in the spaces provided, you will be logged into your library account.
 Click on the 'Modify Personal Information' link.
 From here, you can change your telephone number or email address as well as your preference for receiving notices.
 If you wish to receive text messages, please notify a staff member at any of our locations.

-Rodman Library books, audio CDs/tapes, magazines, music CDs and pamphlets can be checked out for two weeks.
+Rodman Library books, audio CDs/tapes, magazines, music CDs and pamphlets can be checked out for 2 weeks.
 A fine of $.10 per day will be charged for each day overdue.
-Videos and DVDs can be checked out for 7 days, and have a $.50 per day late fee.
-Overdue fees for interlibrary loans are charged at a higher rate.
+DVDs can be checked out for 2 weeks, and have a $.50 per day late fee.

 All due dates for materials checked out of the library are provided on a printed slip at the time of checkout.
 Patrons may also check their online record or call the library at any time to verify due dates.